-Hiking is one of the most popular ways of exploring Milford Sound.
+Hiking is a popular way to explore Milford Sound.
 The multi-day Milford Track is one of New Zealand’s Great Walks, and is the most highly sought-after route in the area.
 Shorter walking trails can be found in various noteworthy spots, including Key Summit, Humboldt Falls, Lake Marian and Lake Howden.

-Cruises are a good option for sightseeing – especially if you want to get up close and personal to the waterfalls.
-The Milford Deep Underwater Observatory, the only one of its kind in New Zealand, can only be reached via cruise too.
+Cruises are a good option for sightseeing – especially if you want to get up close and personal with the waterfalls.
+The Milford Deep Underwater Observatory, the only one of its kind in New Zealand, can only be reached via cruise, too.

-For an active, hands-on alternative, try kayaking: not only is this a good way of catching a glimpse of the wildlife, it also allows travellers to creep into the secluded little corners that a typical cruise is unable to reach.
+For an active, hands-on alternative, try kayaking: not only is this a good way to catch a glimpse of the wildlife, it also allows travellers to creep into the secluded little corners that a typical cruise is unable to reach.

 Remoteness is a big part of Milford Sound’s appeal.
-The nearest airport is in Queenstown – which is well-served with regional flights from Wellington, Auckland and Christchurch as well as international terminals across the globe.
+The nearest airport is in Queenstown, which is well served by regional flights from Wellington, Auckland and Christchurch, as well as international terminals across the globe.

 The main options for getting into Milford Sound are as follows:

-Flying in on a clear day is quite a good way to see the area’s scenic attractions.
-Guided flight tours often include commentary on the history of the national park and its highlights, including the Mitre Peak, Stirling Falls and Sutherland Glaciers.
-Fiordland Helicopters is the main operator departing from Te Anau and Milford Airport.
+Flying in on a clear day is quite a good way to see the area’s picturesque attractions.
+Guided flight tours often include commentary on the history of the national park and its highlights, including the Mitre Peak, Stirling Falls and Sutherland Falls.
+Fiordland Helicopters is the main operator departing from Te Anau and Milford.

-Buses are a budget-friendly, stress-free option that allow travellers to really appreciate the dramatic South Island scenery.
-Most of these are timed to coincide with cruise ship departures too.
+Buses are a budget-friendly, stress-free option that allows travellers to really appreciate the dramatic South Island scenery.
+Most bus schedules are timed to coincide with cruise ship departures, too.

-Milford Sound is approximately 288 kilometres (179 miles) from Queenstown – a trip that takes approximately 4 hours and 15 minutes by car.
-Te Anau is closer – the 121-kilometre (75.2-mile) drive takes 2 hours and 15 minutes.
-Cars, camper vans and large tour coaches all share the same road – to avoid the traffic, it is best to depart early in the morning (around 6am) or later during the day.
+Milford Sound is approximately 288km (179mi) from Queenstown – a trip that takes approximately three and a half hours by car.
+Te Anau is closer – the 121-km (75.2-mi) drive takes around two hours.
+Cars, campervans and large tour coaches all share the same road, so to avoid the traffic, it is best to depart early in the morning (around 6am) or late in the day.

-The Milford Road winds through the Homer Tunnel and is filled with scenic spots.
-Highlights include the Mirror Lakes, as well as views of The Chasm and Hollyford.
+The Milford Road winds through the Homer Tunnel and is filled with picturesque spots.
+Highlights include the Mirror Lakes, as well as views of the Chasm and Hollyford.

-There are no shops or petrol stations between Te Anau and Milford Sound, and the Milford Road has limited cellphone coverage.
-Weather conditions can change drastically year-round, and carrying snow chains are a must if you’re driving in winter.
-Plan your trip carefully and keep an eye on the New Zealand Transport Authority page in case there are any road closures.
+There are no shops or petrol stations between Te Anau and Milford Sound, and the Milford Road has limited mobile phone coverage.
+Weather conditions can change drastically year-round, and carrying snow chains is a must if you’re driving in winter.
+Plan your trip carefully and keep an eye on the New Zealand Transport Authority page in case of road closures.